CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 ## Overall Impression of usage testing

 The reviewer was able to build and run the application.
-**However, the build instructions are not very clear and some important informations are missing, especially on the use of configuration variables and how to define them in the project.**
+**However, the build instructions are not very clear and some important informations are missing, especially on the use of configuration variables and how to set them in the project.**
 **It is also not possible to successfully run the whole test scenario provided in the README file.
 The reviewer managed to connect his metamask and  casper signer  wallets, but the ETH address displayed and the balance of the ETH wallet do not seem to match.
 Also , the web console shows continuous errors after connecting to the casper signer wallet**